Skip to Content (Press Enter)

 • Apprenticeships

-• Providing affordable and accessible training opportunities for law enforcement officers in Kansas is the focus of the Washburn Tech Business and Industry Center's Public Safety Institute.
+• Providing quality and accessible training opportunities to strengthen public service agencies in Kansas is the focus of the Washburn Tech Business and Industry Center's Public Safety Institute.
 The initiative customizes training to fit the needs of individual safety entities, especially smaller departments that have limited resources.
 According to the U.S. Justice Department’s Bureau of Justice Statistics, half of the approximately 18,000 law enforcement agencies in the U.S. have fewer than 10 officers, which can lead to budget constraints that limit training opportunities.
-Washburn Tech's Public Safety Institute is designed to meet those needs and provide opportunities that can make our communities even safer.
+Training can also be customized for local governments as they work to better serve their constituents while utilizing public dollars in a cost-effective manner.

 two officers at a crime scene

-Training is customized to fit the needs of individual public safety entities.
+Training is customized to fit the needs of individual entities.
 This is especially important for smaller agencies whose budgets struggle with the expense of training, travel and shift coverage.
-Modules range from eight to 24 hours and will be designed to complement the 40 hours of continuing education required each year by the state of Kansas.
+If you training needs are outside of the topics listed, please contact Washburn Tech for course development.

 Bill Cochran